 Objectives of Bookkeeping

-What is the Double Entry System?
+What exactly is meant by the term “Double Entry System”?

 History of The Double Entry System

-In 1494, Luca Pacioli, famously known as “the Father of Modern Day Accounting,” expounded Cotrugli’s work to create the basic blueprint of the bookkeeping system used today.
+In the year 1494, Luca Pacioli, who would later become regarded as the “Father of Modern Day Accounting,” elaborated on Cotrugli’s work to develop the fundamental framework for the bookkeeping system that is in use today.

 Advantages and Disadvantages of the Double Entry Method